onesamblack/noidd/README.md

 2) Stop a "team" member from installing a backdoor which modifies your network configuration(s) after you just spent 20 hours rebuilding 10 instances
 3) Catch someone while they're outright deleting sh#t from the fs

-*Think I'm paranoid?*

-It happens, all the time.
-If someone can "disrupt" your fancy new project enough, that could be the difference between a promotion and a layoff.

 It provides one primary components

 - File system integrity: checks for unplanned changes to system binaries, configuration files or other important system files

-Noid.d was created in response to insider sabotage while working sec-ops [Don't ever do ops] at a large tech company.

 ## Design